Giogia/Lorenzo-il-Magnifico/README.md

 Many other alert messages can occur on cli but they are intended to be a response to logic errors.
 Everytime game rules are broken a messagge is displayed explaining the user the reason of its answer rejection.
-Even if two users try to connect providing the same username a message is sent.
+Even if two users try to connect providing the same username an alert is sent.

 #USING GUI

 Graphical user interface consists in different windows.
-The main window shows the board of the game, the personal boards of the players with all the statistics.
-It also lets the user perform an action and zoom in on different points of the board.
+The main window shows the board of the game, the personal boards of all the players with their statistics.
+By clicking on it it's possible to zoom in on every position of the board.
+Then if you want to place a family member on that position, you have to click on "Place family member" button.
+Finally to pass the turn you have to click on "Pass the turn" button.

+When a family member is placed, in that position will appear the chosen family member.
+Resources are updated immediately on the personal board of the player.
+When the chosen position is a tower floor, the personal board will automatically take the card on it.

-On the top right a chat has been implemented, players can send message to each other and a sort of narrator called Lorenzo dispenses further information during the game.
+On the top right a chat has been implemented, Lorenzo (cpu) retrieves further information during the game by asking questions to the current player.
 There are a few other windows appearing during the game that allow the user to make complementary actions (i.e. set username, name and color).
+Whenever a message has to be sent from the server, an alert window is displayed to inform the user (i.e "It's your turn", "Please wait your turn", "Resources are not enough", etc.).
+When a Gui user disconnects, he can reconnect to the game using Cli.

 #MODEL